aosabook/500lines/modeller/chapter.md

 We create a class called HierarchicalNode that models Nodes that contain other nodes, managing a list of 'children'.
 With the HierarchicalNode class, it becomes very easy to add figures to the scene.
 Now, defining the snow figure is as simple as specifying the shapes that comprise it and their relative positions and sizes.

-By making the `Node` class extensible in this way, we are able to add new types of shapes to the scene without changing any of the other code for scene manipulation and rendering.
+By making the `Node` class extensible in this way, we can add new types of shapes to the scene without changing any of the other code for scene manipulation and rendering.
 Using `Node` concept to abstract away the fact that one `Scene` object may have many children is known as the Composite Design Pattern.

 ### Linear algebra and Coordinate Spaces